-- 3.3.1 An initial short-listing of candidates based on previously established criteria may be determined at any time, provided that the vacancy has been advertised for a minimum of thirty (30) days= as described in Part C.2 Position Posting. - 3.3.2 After the Committee has prepared a short-list of qualified candidates, and before the Committee proceeds to the interviewing stage, the Dean will be provided with the short-list for consideration and approval to move ahead. - 3.3.3 The Committee Chair shall solicit confidential written references (normally three are required) for all short-listed candidates, commenting on factors relevant to the position.
+- 3.3.1 An initial short-listing of candidates based on previously established criteria may be determined at any time, provided that the vacancy has been advertised for a minimum of thirty (30) days= as described in Part C.2 Position Posting. - 3.3.2 After the Committee has prepared a short-list of qualified candidates, and before the Committee proceeds to the interviewing stage, the Dean will be provided with the short-list for consideration and approval to move ahead.
+The Committee members are required to retain confidentiality around the short-list of qualified candidates, until or unless the list is made public. - 3.3.3 The Committee Chair shall solicit confidential written references (normally three are required) for all short- listed candidates, commenting on factors relevant to the position.